awslabs/unicornflix/documentation/Backend.md

 ## Backend Deployment with Amplify CLI

-1. First, open a terminal and navigate to the UnicornFlix directory that was created when you cloned the repository or unzipped it.
-**Please make sure the left hand side says UnicornFlix.** If it does not please move into the directory with `cd UnicornFlix`
+1. First, we need to change directories to the root folder of our project.
+    * `cd UnicornFlix`
-1. Run `amplify init`.
+1. Run amplify init.
 This command creates new AWS backend resources (in this case a single S3 bucket to host your CloudFormation templates) and pulls the AWS service configurations into the app!
+    * `amplify init`
 1. Follow the prompts shown below.
     * **PLEASE DOUBLE CHECK THE PROFILE YOU ARE USING.**
     * Note that because of the services leveraged, your AWS profile **MUST USE** us-west-2, us-east-1, eu-west-1, eu-central-1, ap-northeast-1, or ap-southeast-2.